Is the MS-700 Worth It?

 Manage Teams and App Policies

-This is the smallest of the exam objectives, but it is an integral part of the exam.
+This is one of the smaller exam objectives, but it is an integral part of the exam.

-• Implement Policies for Microsoft Teams Apps.
-You must be able to create and manage app permission policies as well as app setup policies.
+Implement Policies for Microsoft Teams Apps: You must be able to create and manage app permission policies and app setup policies.

 How Much Does the MS-700 Exam Cost?